 Include images in your signature!

-Especially for B2C industries (such as real estate companies, banks, health companies, travel platforms, etc) it can be an advantage to show a photo of the employee in the email signature.
-It just gives a nice touch of personality that just plain text and a logo simply cannot match.
+Especially for B2C industries (such as real estate companies, banks, health companies, travel platforms, etc.), it can be advantageous to show a photo of the employee in the email signature.
+It just gives a nice touch of personality that just plain text and a logo cannot match.
 In other words, it makes an impersonal message personal.
-However, if you do opt to use photos (and you should), make sure the photos are professional and consistent.
-Otherwise it can have a negative effect and look unprofessional.
+However, if you opt to use photos (and you should), make sure the photos are professional and consistent.
+Otherwise, it can have a negative effect and look unprofessional.

-Read our blog on why images in your signature is a good idea – show it to any potentially skeptical IT professionals too!
+Read our blog on why images in your signature is a good idea – show it to any potentially sceptical IT professionals too!

 You might find this interesting: How to get more followers via the email signature.

 It can get quite heavy (both for your recipient and the email program itself) if your full email signature (with logo, images, links, and marketing campaigns) is included in all emails.
 That’s why you should create alternative signatures to choose from when necessary.
 For example, in a longer correspondence where your recipient has already seen your full signature, it might be beneficial to have a pared-down version or a more basic version of the complete signature.
 In this way, you’re still benefitting from branding components such as your corporate logo without overwhelming the reader.

 #7 How should you sign off?